 I have often observed that I get compliments just because I’m a dad.
 When I tell people I’m a stay-at-home parent, the response is usually telling me what an awesome thing it is I’m doing.
 Are mothers routinely told that?
 No, of course not.
 When my kid was a baby, I used to get women stopping and telling me what a great dad I was – simply because they saw me bottle feeding my baby.
 What mother has EVER been congratulated for formula feeding their baby?
 By all means, take a moment to laugh that one out before reading on…

 But I don’t think it’s the patriarchy at work.
 To me, it’s a symptom of the low expectations society has of men as parents.
 Dads get plaudits for just showing a little engagement, because our role has become so emotionally removed from the nurturing aspect of parenting.
-More often than not, we’re just expected to be breadwinners, playmates, drivers, and – yes – babysitters.
+More often than not, we’re just expected to be breadwinners, playmates, drivers, and – yes – childminders.
 It’s a role that begins early.

 ‘Dads Don’t Babysit’ (apart from when we do)